 - NIH Researchers: Lack of evidence of Borrelia involvement in Alzheimer’s disease.

-- Study Disproves Link Between Lyme Disease and Alzheimer’s
+- Journal of Alzheimer’s Disease: Study Disproves Link Between Lyme Disease and Alzheimer’s

 - MS Society statement

 - P.K.
 Coyle, MD (director of MS Comprehensive Care Center at Stony Brook University Medical Center): Lyme Disease and MS: Fact and fiction

 - Willis MS, Bai Y. Confounding issues in the diagnosis of multiple sclerosis: lyme disease testing.
 Lab Med.
 2003;34(6):467-475 [Case of MS initially thought to be Lyme disease]

 - Cheema J, et al. Multiple Sclerosis and psychosis: A case report.
 Mult Scler Relat Disord.
 2019;34:158-161.